 The procedure for evicting trespassers requires no notice to given to the trespassers.
 A claim can be brought immediately in the County Court or High Court to recover possession of property occupied by trespassers.

-As with any possession order, if the Defendant fails to comply with the possession order the Claimant will need to obtain a warrant for possession (or a writ of possession if the case was heard in, or transferred to, the High Court).
-A possession order cannot be enforced by any persons other than a bailiff under the warrant or writ of a court.
+As with any possession order, if the Defendant fails to comply with the possession order the Claimant will need to obtain a warrant or writ for possession.
+A possession order cannot be enforced by any persons other than a bailiff under the warrant or writ of a Court.

 We’re a landlord’s and